 A horror B-movie in a box, Betrayal at House on the Hill is a favourite of the Dicebreaker team and many other tabletop gamers - and with good reason.
 It’s a rollicking, slightly daft horror board game that sees all of the players working together to explore a haunted mansion and discover its spooky inhabitants until one of the players inevitably becomes a traitor and turns against the group.

-The game’s Tabletop Simulator mod brings both the second edition of the original game and its expansion Widow’s Walk to the digital world, including 100 unique scenarios that can happen while you’re playing the board game online with friends.
+The game’s Tabletop Simulator mod brings both the second edition of the original game and its expansion Widow’s Walk to the digital world, including 100 unique scenarios that can happen while you’re playing.

 9. Dead of Winter

 Survive the zombie apocalypse - and the traitor in your midst